Political overview

 Regional cooperation

-Australia and Japan are also founding members (alongside the US) of the Trilateral Partnership for Infrastructure Investment in the Indo-Pacific.
-The Trilateral Infrastructure Partnership (TIP) promotes sustainable infrastructure development and is focused on mobilising private investment in regional infrastructure.
+Australia and Japan are also members (alongside the US) of the Trilateral Partnership for Infrastructure Investment in the Indo-Pacific (TIP), which was announced in 2018.
+The TIP promotes sustainable infrastructure development and is focused on mobilising private investment in regional infrastructure in the Indo-Pacific region.
 In October 2020, the three countries announced the first project under the partnership – an undersea fibre optic cable to Palau.
-Since then, Australia has worked trilaterally with Japan and the United States to support other infrastructure initiatives, such as the East Micronesia Cable and Telstra’s acquisition of Digicel Pacific.
-Members of the TIP renewed a Memorandum of Understanding on cooperation in the Indo-Pacific region in October 2022, which included an emphasis on working on infrastructure in concert with the Quad.
+Since then, Australia has worked with Japan and the United States through the TIP to support other infrastructure initiatives, including Telstra's acquisition of Digicel Pacific.
+TIP members renewed their Memorandum of Understanding in October 2022.
+Australia and Japan work together in multilateral and regional fora, including the United Nations, G20, Asia-Pacific Economic Cooperation (APEC), the East Asia Summit (EAS), the ASEAN Regional Forum (ARF) and the Asia Zero Emission Community (AZEC).
+Our countries collaborate in minilateral frameworks, including the Trilateral Strategic Dialogue (with the US) and the Quad (with the US and India).
+Australia supports Japan's aspiration to become a permanent member of the United Nations Security Council.

 Economic engagement